Before you start

 - Present your designs to stakeholders

 Watch our video on prototyping below.
 Or, check out our Prototype & Collaboration Playlist on Youtube.

-- Choose an interaction
+- Set interaction details

 - Apply an animation

 Adjust Prototype Settings